-Cody is a junior majoring in journalism and media production from Tacoma, Washington.
+Cody is a senior majoring in journalism and media production from Tacoma, Washington.
 He hopes to work as a sports journalist after graduation.

 ‘When in doubt, throw it out’